OpenTechSchool-Brussels/AI-for-robots-and-swarms/Setting-up.markdown

 ##c) Your first code
 Let's release the beast.
 In order to launch ARGoS, you need to write in the command line `argos3 -c _expSetup_` where `_expSetup_` is your experimental setup file (the .argos file) and the c in the `-c` flag stands for configuration.
-[Here]() is the test file we'll be using in this section.
-Download the file, and type `argos3 -c setup.argos` where you put it.
+[Here](./assets/code/test.argos) is the test file we'll be using in this section and [here](./assets/code/one_spot.png) is the accompagned picture for the floor.
+Download both files, and type `argos3 -c setup.argos` where you put them.

 You should see two new windows appearing.
 One is a text editor (where you will type your Lua code and execute it), the other one is the ARGoS simulator itself.